DarkGhostHunter/Laralerts/README.md

 This library registers the `@alerts` blade component, that has the container where all the Alerts will be rendered.

-If you're using the same namespace, you may want to change it so it doesn't collide with other Blade directives.
+If you're using a directive with the same name, you may want to change it so it doesn't collide.
 I totally recommend you to use `@laralerts` as a safe bet.

 ```php
 <?php